alx4329/alx4329/README.md

 ### Hello!
 I am Alexis Martinez
 - A Full-Stack Developer & Open Source enthusiast.
 - A student and continuous Learner.
-- Nowadays working on SCIENTIA, an e-commerce where people can upload their Courses, share them for free or sell them at a fair price.
-It's getting awsome!
+- Nowadays working as a freelancer on different projects, such as "Its on meet" (a social media app, ask me for more information) and an Academic System Information for an institute in my town.
+It is thought to manage students career and their advance on it.
+It's not finished yet, but still you can check it on my account.
+It's a full stack project, so there are a backend and a frontend repository
-- I'm currently looking for opportunities.
-I love to learn and contribute in any and every possible way.
+- I'm currently looking for new opportunities, so don't hesitate to get in touch with me if you need a Full Stack Dev on your team!

 📊 **Weekly development breakdown**
 <br />